fbpx

 Ohio Hernia Mesh Lawsuit Lawyer

-Physio mesh is a type of hernia patch that is made from flexible, non-absorbable polypropylene (plastic) filaments that are woven into a fabric and laminated.
+Physio mesh is a type of hernia patch made from flexible, non-absorbable polypropylene (plastic) filaments woven into a fabric and laminated.

 Hernia mesh patches are used to repair ventral hernias, a type of hernia that occurs when internal organs squeeze through a weak spot from a surgical incision.
 Ventral hernias can occur weeks, months, or even years after surgery.
 Small ventral hernias can be repaired with a few stitches.
 However, large hernias often require major reconstructive surgery.